 We’ve tracked participation in tech and CS classes in the Middle School and Upper School for six years.
-In both divisions, we’ve moved the needle for girls participating in CS classes closer to our school demographics (which are roughly 50/50), with the Middle School reaching a high in 2017 of 40% participation by girls.
-This year, the Advanced Placement CS courses in the Upper School have 60% girls—a majority for the first time at Rowland Hall.
+In both divisions, we’ve moved the needle for girls participating in CS classes closer to our school demographics (which are roughly 50/50), with the Middle School reaching a high in 2017 of 40 percent participation by girls.
+This year, the Advanced Placement CS courses in the Upper School have 60 percent girls—a majority for the first time at Rowland Hall.
 We still have challenges with the competing interests of sports, theater, dance, and music on students’ schedules, as CS is not a required course.
 What’s impressive is that we’ve been able to consciously and successfully close the gap for girls, though we still need to look at students of color and other demographic factors.

 Add anything else you think is important.

 Rowland Hall's CS, engineering, and STEM program has grown immensely in the last six years, and we’re on the precipice of changes and adoption at all divisions.

 Last fall, Rowland Hall first graders tackled a mystery in the science lab: how could two islands on either side of the world have the same tree growing on them?